stevedoyle/accel-book/src/estimating-performance.md

 ## Amdahls Law

-Amdahl's Law is a principle in computer architecture and parallel computing that governs the potential speedup of parallelizable tasks.
-It was formulated by computer architect Gene Amdahl in 1967.

-The essence of Amdahl's Law revolves around the concept that not all parts of a program can be parallelized.
-Even in programs designed to run in parallel, there are often sequential portions that cannot be split into concurrent tasks.
-Amdahl's Law quantifies the maximum possible speedup that can be achieved by parallelizing a computation.

-Mathematically, Amdahl's Law is expressed as:
+Amdahl's Law helps us answer a critical question in parallel computing: If we add more processors, how much faster will our task actually get?
+The law states that our total speedup is ultimately limited by the parts of our task that must run sequentially, one step at a time.

+We can calculate the potential speedup with the following formula:

 \\[\text{Speedup} = \frac{1}{(1 - P) + \frac{P}{N}}\\]

-Where:

-- \\(\text{Speedup}\\) is the improvement in performance achieved by executing a task in parallel compared to executing it serially.
+Let's break down the variables:

-- \\(P\\) is the proportion of the computation that can be parallelized.
+- \\(P\\): The proportion of the task that can be split up and run in parallel.
+  For example, if 90% of your application can be parallelized, \\(P\\) is 0.9.
-- \\(N\\) is the number of processing units or cores available.
+- \\(N\\): The number of processing units you have to work with.

 From this formula, we can derive several important insights: